kubestellar/kubestellar/docs/content/direct/multi-wec-aggregated-status.md

 - **StatefulSet:** mark `Ready=True` when all replicas are `current` and `ready`.
 - **DaemonSet:** mark `Ready=True` when `numberAvailable == desiredNumberScheduled`.

 These mappings are defined statically in the controller.
-No per-field aggregation is performed in this case.
+No per-field data type aggregation is performed in this case.

 #### Case 2 – Unknown Workload Kinds
 If the workload kind is **not known to ArgoCD**, the controller performs **generic per-field aggregation** to derive a combined `.status`.